 Conan O'Brien

 In 2009, O'Brien moved from New York to Los Angeles to host his own incarnation of The Tonight Show for seven months until highly publicized network politics prompted a host change in 2010.
 After this departure, O'Brien hosted a 32-city live comedy tour titled The Legally Prohibited from Being Funny on Television Tour, which was the subject of the documentary Conan O'Brien Can't Stop (2011).
 He then hosted Conan from 2010 to 2021.
-Throughout his career, he has also hosted a number of awards shows and television specials, including the Emmy Awards in 2002 and 2006, the White House Correspondents' dinner in 1995 and 2013, and will host the Academy Awards in 2025.
-Conan was named one of Time's 100 Most Influential People in 2010.
+Throughout his career, he has also hosted a number of awards shows and television specials, including the Emmy Awards in 2002 and 2006, the White House Correspondents' dinner in 1995 and 2013, and the Academy Awards in 2025.
+Conan was named one of Time's 100 Most Influential People in 2010, and is the 2025 recipient of the Mark Twain Prize for American Humor.

 Known for his spontaneous hosting style, which has been characterized by The New York Times as "awkward, self-deprecating humor", O'Brien's late-night programs combine the "lewd and wacky with more elegant, narrative-driven short films".
 His remotes have also become some of his best-received work, including the international travel series Conan Without Borders.
 With the retirement of David Letterman on May 20, 2015, O'Brien became the longest-working late-night talk show host active in the United States.
 This active streak ended with O'Brien's retirement from late-night television in June 2021, with his entire run as a late-night host lasting nearly 30 years.